| Title: | R6 Reference Class Based Data Structures |

 a boolean.

-can take, for example, the form
+lessthan can take, for example, the form

 lessthan <- function(x, y) return(x$num < y$num)

-are values of two nodes in the tree
+where x and y are values of two nodes in the tree

-with the attribute num
+with the attribute num.

-can take, for example, the form
+equal can take, for example, the form

 equal <- function(x, y) return(x$num == y$num)

-are values of two nodes in the tree
+where x and y are values of two nodes in the tree

-with the attribute num
+with the attribute num.

 The immutable methods do not change the nodes of the instance.

-, and toList_post
+toList, toList_pre, and toList_post

-returns a list containing its elements (a copy).
+The active method toList returns a list containing its elements (a copy).

-The order of the list can be "traverse-in-order" by using toList
+The order of the list can be "traverse-in-order" by using toList,

-"traverse-pre-order" by using toList_pre
+"traverse-pre-order" by using toList_pre,

 or "traverse-post-order" by using toList_post

-takes a value in one of the three strings
+The mode takes a value in one of the three strings

-which indicate
+"in", "pre", and "post" which indicate

 traverse-in-order, traverse-pre-order, and traverse-post-order, respectively.

-takes a function
+The callback takes a function

 specifying how to handle the value of each node in the tree.

-prints the nodes by using the print
+By default, callback prints the nodes by using the print function.

-Note that the first argument of the callback
+Note that the first argument of the callback function must be the value of the node

 but not the node itself!

-can have two or more arguments.
+callback can have two or more arguments.

-as the additional arguments for the callback
+The method also takes ... as the additional arguments for the callback function if any.

-uses the equal
+search_for(val)The method search_for uses the equal function

-with the nodes in BST.
+to compare val with the nodes in BST.

-It returns the value of the node if the node is equal
+It returns the value of the node if the node is equal to the given value, and NULL otherwise.

 As the tree has been structured strictly by following the rules introduced above, there is no need to search the whole tree in most cases, and the maintaining and searching are efficient.

-returns the smallest node in the tree,
+minThe active method min returns the smallest node in the tree,

-if the tree is empty.
+and NULL if the tree is empty.

-returns the largest node in the tree,
+maxThe active method min returns the largest node in the tree,

-if the tree is empty.
+and NULL if the tree is empty.

 The mutable methods changes the nodes of the instance.

-inserts new nodes into the tree.
+insert(..., collapse=NULL)The method insert inserts new nodes into the tree.

-to the nodes in the tree,
+If some nodes are equal to the nodes in the tree,

 they will not be inserted.

-removes the node which is equal
+delete(val)The method delete removes the node which is equal to val.

-If the node is found, then it will be removed and the function returns a TRUE
+If the node is found, then it will be removed and the function returns a TRUE,

-and if the node is not found, then it will do nothing and returns a FALSE
+and if the node is not found, then it will do nothing and returns a FALSE,

 Yukai Yang, [email protected]